 The authors also discuss the benefits of increasing your thinking agility, so that you can make better use your less preferred thinking preferences where this will lead to better outcomes than relying on your preferred approach.

-At an organisational level, the authors recommend deliberately forming teams of people representing all four thinking strengths when looking for solutions to complex issues.
+At an organisational level, the authors recommend deliberately forming teams of people representing all four thinking strengths when addressing complex issues.
 These types of teams have repeatedly been shown to provide more comprehensive, creative and innovation solutions than teams made up of only one on two of the thinking styles.

-The good news is that organisations with 100 or more people (such as most councils in New Zealand) will have access to an even balance of these thinking styles.
+The good news is that organisations with 100 or more people (such as most local government organisations in New Zealand) will have access to an even balance of these thinking styles.

 If you discovered a book that made a big difference to your work in 2019 I’d love to hear about it.